adamsanaglo/pulp_deb/status/functions/pmc_status_delivery/README.md

 - **JsonContainerName**: Name of the container in pmcstatusprimary_CONNECTION that contains the status JSON.

-- **JsonBlobName**: Name the blob in the WebsiteContainer that contains the status JSON.
+- **JsonBlobName**: Name of the blob in the WebsiteContainer that contains the status JSON.

+- **ResultsQueueName**: Name of the results queue which should be "results-queue".
+Set the same as the "queueName" entry in `publish_status_result/function.json`.

 Lastly, the **Scale Out** setting should be set as follows so that there is ever only one instance of the function app running at time.
-This single instance will process 6 messages at once.
+This single instance will have at most one function call running at a time.

 - Enforce Scale Out Limit: Yes
 - Maximum Scale Out Limit: 1